 This basic information on Social Security retirement benefits isn't intended to answer all questions.
-For specific information about your situation, talk with a Social Security representative.
+For specific information about your situation, talk with one of our representatives.
 Please visit us online at www.ssa.gov, or call our toll-free number.